enzingerm/snapborg/README.md

     repo: backupuser@backuphost:root
 ```

 Normally you might not want to synchronize all the snapper snapshots to the remote backup destination, thus per-repo retention settings can be configured to determine which snapshots will actually be backed up.
+Note that by default, old snapshots will be pruned from the borg archive according to the retention settings, unless the `--no-prune` flag is given.

 *Example*: